cristianoliveira/nix-linkman/README.md

     inherit targets;

     links = [
-      # source is a path
-      # target is a string that will be the symlink name
+      # Example of immutable link (This will be a read-only symbolic link)
+      # Declare the source as nix path, which will be a stored in the Nix store
       { source = /path/to/linkfile; target = "${targets.home}/linkfile"; }

+      # Example of mutable link (This is a standard symbolic link)
+      # Declare the source as string, which will be resolved at runtime
+      { source = "~/path/to/link"; target = "${targets.home_config}/link"; }

+      # Declare target as normal string always
     ];

     # Configs
-    checkInterval = 3000; # Optional, defaults 5 minutes
+    checkInterval = 3000; # Optional, interval time in second.
+Default: 5 minutes.
   };
 }
 ```